new-guy/screeps-os/README.md

         - Source location
         - Whether or not it is an SK room
         - room-level distance (how many rooms do I need to cross to get here?)
-- Update the Colony's get sources command (and the bootstrapper's knowledge of how to get sources) to include scouted sources if no valid ones can be found inside the colony
+- Update the Colony's get sources command (and the mining ability's ability to navigate to sources) to include scouted sources if no valid ones can be found inside the colony

 ### Room Pairs